OUR VIDEOGRAPHERS USE THE FOLLOWING EQUIPMENT

 Features, music clips and highlight videos are mostly shot in a cinematic style.
 Thor Productions are specialists in creating this highly sought after narrow depth of field ‘film look’.
 We use large sensor cameras, mirrorless cameras, DSLRs and DoF adapters to achieve this within the available budget.

-‘Film look’ for budget conscious productions
+‘Film look’ for smaller video productions

-Choosing the best camera for the job depends on the intended use of the video, the budget and the workflow of the production.
+Choosing the best camera for the job depends on the intended use of the video, the available budget and the workflow of the production.

 Showreel ‘Film look’